WouterJ/SonataAdminBundle/Resources/doc/reference/form_types.rst

 The translatable type is a specialized ``ChoiceType`` where the choices values are translated with the Symfony Translator component.

-The type has one extra parameter :
+The type has one extra parameter:

- * ``catalogue`` : the catalogue name to translate the value
+ * ``catalogue``: the catalogue name to translate the value

 .. code-block:: php